 Founded in 2018 with a passion for the intersection of art and architecture, Wevolve Labs is a collective of artists, makers, and doers up to creation and connection.

-With a passion for the intersection of art and architecture, DeBruyne draws on a wide range of disciplines in his work, specializing in highly creative projects, artful craftsmanship, and collaboration.
-His work typically revolves around themes of participation and conscientious design.
-Known for delivering large-scale, temporal artworks for Burning Man and other festivals around the world as well as numerous public art commissions, his works are rooted in a balance between art and pragmatism, people and place, the individual and the collective.
+Our work brings together a wide range of disciplines and skills in the spirit of learning, teaching, and celebrating.
+We specialize in visionary projects, artful craftsmanship, and creative collaboration.
+Our work aims to facilitate space for empowerment, connection, and creation to occur within our community and beyond.
+Known for delivering large-scale, temporal artworks, as well as public art commissions and self-directed projects, our works are rooted in a balance between art and pragmatism, people and place, the individual and the collective.

-DeBruyne currently lives and works in Austin, TX.
+DeBruyne currently lives and works with Wevolve Labs in Austin, TX.